 From the Mount Rose Summit parking area, take the Mount Rose trail for the first 3.6 miles to a sign pointing to the final leg of the Mount Rose trail at just over 9,700 feet.
 Rather than heading up to Mount Rose, cross over to the base of the ridge up Mount Houghton.
 There are a few ways to go, all of which involve loose scree.
 The most direct is to head up right to the base of the ridge, at just over 9,900 feet below two rocks photographed below.
 The gully continues up most of the scree slope, and ends near the top.
 This is very steep, involving over 250 feet of elevation gain in 1/10th of a mile.

 Once atop the ridge, there is a meadow.
 From the meadow, hike straight to the left edge of the summit ridge.
 From here, walk up through the trees; through a mostly open slope, and you will reach the summit.
+You will likely find the trail for the last bit to the top.

 To be safer, descend via the Relay Peak service road, unless hiking Mount Rose, and then you can descend down the scree slope.